uvarc/rc-website/content/service/bioinformatics.md

   <div class="card-block">
     <h4 class="card-title">Cloud Computing</h4>
     <p class="card-text">
 	We can explore the possibility of using cloud infrastucture (AWS/GCP) for your bioinformatics analysis and data storage.
 For certain applications, the 'elasticity' of cloud computing may prove beneficial for saving time and reducing costs of data analysis and sharing.
-The SOMRC team is available for consultation on your project needs.
+The RC team is available for consultation on your project needs.
     </p>
 	<a href="/service/cloud/" class="card-link"><button class="btn  btn-primary">Learn more</button></a>
   </div>